 - Use gentle cleansing combined with facial oil and ultra-hydrating moisturizers both day and night, as well as SPF during the daytime.

 - When considering products, look for these ingredients: ceramides (to moisturize); low-dose alpha-hydroxy acids and Retin-A (to continue skin cell turnover); and physical and chemical sunscreens to protect extra delicate skin.

 - Avoid harsh treatments at all costs.
 At this stage in life, your skin is beyond fragile, so all of those potent anti-aging treatments you used in the past are going to damage your complexion.
 This includes peels, scrubs, and high-dose retinols and fruit acids.
 Also, be gentle with how you touch your face and neck: since your skin is more fragile, your epidermis is thinner.
 In other words, you have less strength and elasticity, meaning your skin can be damaged much easier.

 - Try some med spa treatments, such as deep-surface fractional lasers, which can revive deeper wrinkles and pigmentation.
 Dermal fillers like Radiesse can also help you get your cheekbones back and take care of prominent nasal labial folds.
 Ultrasound treatments can have an additional lifting and toning effect.

 Want to turn back the clock?
 Visit your local LaserAway.
 We aim to make your medical spa experience comfortable, enjoyable and satisfying.
-Schedule a free, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Schedule a free, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.